I would love this post to be interactive.

 Still has the best health care, standard of living is high, the culture is defined, more expensive than the other Riviera countries, but maybe a little more to offer too.
 The food is exquisite, the wine is world renown and the government takes care of its people.
 School is still free for its children; Baccalaureate received at the end of Lycee (secondary school) which opens the door to University.
 Tourism is still high, even though compared to the other countries it may not be quite as hot.
 France is diverse, seems more open to foreigners at least up North, but they have a reputation of being stuck up.
 I guess we will have to wait and see which is the best option.

 What country would be the best to live and buy a Bed & Breakfast in?

 Going there to find out might be half the fun!

-France is the top runner for us.
+France is the top runner for us, after all is was Alfonz’s dream that started this whole adventure.
 Still input from our readers and our fellow bloggers would be amazing.
 I want to hear your stories and reasons!

 8 Days until departure,